neurodata/brainlit/README.md

 Running tests can easily be done by moving to the root directory of the brainlit package ant typing `pytest tests` or `python -m pytest tests`.
 Running a specific test, such as `test_upload.py` can be done simply by `ptest tests/test_upload.py`.

+## Common errors and troubleshooting

+### AWS credentials

+Brainlit can access data volumes stored in [AWS S3](link to S3 homepage) through the [CloudVolume](link to CloudVolume) package.
+As specified in the [docs](link to CloudVolume docs), AWS credentials have to be stored in a file called `aws-secret.json` inside the `~/cloudvolume/secrets/` folder.

+Some common errors related to AWS credentials are:

 ## Contributing